goodcodein/goodcode.in/elixir/a-simple-way-to-automatically-set-the-semantic-version-of-your-elixir-app.md

 ```

 Creating such a beautiful version number without showing it anywhere wouldn't be very useful :)
-I usually put the version information of the app in a footer and the header inside a meta tag (if it is a phoenix app)
+I usually put the version information of the app in a footer and the head inside a meta tag (if it is a phoenix app)

 ```
 defmodule Dan do